artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 Eigen specifically is an app where we taken JSON data from the server, and convert it into a user interface.
 It nearly always can be described as a function taking data and mapping it to a UI.

+{% expanded_img /images/emission/eigen.svg %}

 We have different apps with different trade-offs.
 [Eidolon][eidolon] (our Auctions Kiosk app) which contains a lot of Artsy-wide unique business logic which is handled with local state like card reader input, or unique user identification modes.
 [Emergence][emergence] is a trivial-ish tvOS app which has a few view controllers, and is mostly handled by Xcode's storyboards.

 Eigen is where we worry, other apps are limited in their scope, but Eigen is basically the mobile representation of Artsy.
 We're never _not_ going to have something like Eigen.

 We eventually came to the conclusion that we needed to re-think our entire UIKit stack for Eigen.
 Strictly speaking, Objective-C was not a problem for us, our issues came from abstractions around the way we built apps.

 Re-writing from scratch was not an option.
 That takes [a lot of time and effort][rewrite], which will happily remove technical debt, but that's not our issue.
 We also don't need or have a big redesign.
 However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
 We asked for the experiences from developers who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
-They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves [major architectural problems.
+They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.
+With the notable exception of Functional Programmers.

 In the end, for Eigen, we came to the conclusion that we could try build a component-based architecture either from scratch ( similar to the patterns in Spotify's ([hub][hub]) or Hyperslo's ([Spots][spots]) ) or inspired by React ( like Bending Spoons's ([Katana][katana]) ).